vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 verses 766-768, SmK 9%.
 Sriprāpti vrata(1) HV I. 575 ( quoting one verse from Vi.
 Dh.)

-says he who worships Lakṣmi (image) placed in a lotus with flowers reaps the reward of a yajña; (2) begin on the 1st tithi after Vai. pūrnimā; worship of Nārāyaṇa and Lakṣmi every day for a month with flowers, fruits &c.; homa with whole rice grains and bilva (fruit); feed brāhmaṇas with milk and its products; fast for three days in Jyeștha; donate gold and two garments; HV II.
+says he who worships Lakṣmi (image) placed in a lotus with flowers reaps the reward of a yajña; (2) begin on the 1st tithi after Vai. pūrṇimā; worship of Nārāyaṇa and Lakṣmi every day for a month with flowers, fruits &c.; homa with whole rice grains and bilva (fruit); feed brāhmaṇas with milk and its products; fast for three days in Jyeștha; donate gold and two garments; HV II.
 751

 ( quoting Vi.
 Dh.
 III.
 211. 1-5). Śrīvrkṣa-navami-on Bh. śu.
 9 worship bilva tree seven times